 Item Number 15.
-Form I-94 Arrival- Departure Record.
-If CBP or USCIS issued you a Form I-94, Arrival-Departure Record, provide your Form I-94 number and the date that your authorized period of known as the Departure Number on some versions of Form I-94.
+Form I-94 Arrival-Departure Record.
+If CBP or USCIS issued you a Form I-94, Arrival-Departure Record, provide your Form I-94 number and the date that your authorized period of stay expires or expired (as shown on your Form I-94).
+The Form I-94 number also is known as the Departure Number on some versions of Form I-94.